Monsoon Watch - 1... 2021...10th April 2021 (Abridged)

 And its about time we start the follow up of its progress and monitor its developments.

-The Sub-Continent is eagerly awaiting for its share of 2013 monsoon rains !
+The Sub-Continent is eagerly awaiting its share of 2021 monsoon rains !

-Initially, in the first few articles, this series will be chasing and closely following up the actual developments of the monsoon parameters, and analyzing its progress regionally for calculating and estimating the arrival date.
+Initially, in the first few parts, of this series will be chasing and closely following up the actual developments of the monsoon parameters, and analysing its progress regionally for calculating and estimating the arrival date.

 We are not yet contemplating the quantum of rains or the monsoon strength as yet.